 The closure is the part that screws onto the top of bottle or container.

-It can be made of a variety of plastic materials and finishes and seal the actuator to the bottle to prevent leakage and ensure an airtight seal.
+It can be made of a variety of plastic or metal materials and finishes and seal the actuator to the bottle to prevent leakage and ensure an airtight seal.

 4. Dip Tube